goombapatrol/FTP-3DS/README.md

     make

-Create a **ftbrony** (double check that it is spelt **exactly** like this) directory inside the 3ds directory on the root of your SD card and copy the following files in it:
+Create a **FTP-3DS** (double check that it is spelt **exactly** like this) directory inside the 3ds directory on the root of your SD card and copy the following files in it:
-- ftbrony.3dsx
+- FTP-3DS.3dsx
-- ftbrony.smdh
+- FTP-3DS.smdh

 Supported Commands